When I was a child, my father told me money doesn’t grow on trees. But each year at Christmas, my mother’s family would prove him wrong.

 They are easy to find; I can buy them at my local office supply store.
 (You may also buy e-certificates online.)
 They are also easy to redeem.
 The holder goes to the website, enters the card code, opens an account and chooses which stock(s) to buy.

 You can also buy fractional shares.
-So if your grandchild loves Apple (Nasdaq: AAPL) products, but your gifting budget is below the company’s $100-plus share price, they can still own a piece of the stock.
+So if your grandchild loves Apple (Nasdaq: AAPL) products, but your stock-gifting budget is below the company’s $100-plus share price, they can still own a piece of the stock.

 Uncle Sam Wants His Gift, Too